 Rafiki Thabo is a UK registered charity, based in Oxfordshire but working in Kenya, Uganda and Lesotho.
 It was set up just over a decade ago by Jon Uglow who, after having spent 8 months living in a rural community in Kenya, realised that as he and his gap year peers all headed home to their university education and safe futures, his Kenyan friends just did not share the same opportunities, no matter how bright or driven they were.
 For the majority, affording an education and all the social and economic opportunities that it would bring was a remote possibility; their parents were subsistence farmers, they would be subsistence farmers.
 It was Jon’s passion to help change the outcome and break the poverty cycle - even for just a few – that resulted in Rafiki Thabo being set up, working closely with people he and his fellow trustees had lived with and gotten to know extremely well in Kenya, Uganda and Lesotho.
 These trusted friends and contacts subsequently became the in-country committees and remain so today.

 The vision of Rafiki Thabo is to empower young people in Kenya, Uganda and Lesotho to fulfil their potential and initiate positive change in their communities.
 We do this by enabling access to education.
 Our core programme provides grants to promising students (Rafiki Scholars) who have each qualified and obtained a place at secondary or higher education, but without our support would be unable to afford the fees.
 It’s a simple, targeted model bringing opportunity and economic mobility to families who can then navigate themselves out of poverty.
-We are delighted to share that during the course of our evening at Drapers’ Hall, we will be screening a short film that captures some of the excitement and hope that Rafiki brings to young people’s lives: our word will never fully do justice to the transformative nature of Rafiki Thabo’s intervention.
+At our inaugural gala dinner in November 2018, we were delighted to screen a short film that captures some of the excitement and hope that Rafiki brings to young people’s lives, our words will never fully do justice to the transformative nature of Rafiki Thabo’s intervention.
 Take a look at this wonderful and powerful film here

 Education of course does not exist in a vacuum; at Rafiki Thabo we also support the development of school infrastructure and other ‘holistic’ projects that further our aim to increase access to education – new computers, electrification of classrooms to name but a few examples.
 We also run an ‘Eat Well to Learn’ programme where some of the very poorest Rafiki Scholars are provided with lunch each day, making it possible for them to continue in school.